This chapter should be cited as follows:

 A well newborn will have a flexed posture and will have active movements.
 A floppy baby with no active movements has usually undergone some degree of compromise.
 Improvements in tone usually lag behind improvements in the heart rate and respiration by many minutes, especially in the more compromised newborn.

-The pre-ductal saturations should be obtained as soon as practically possible and used to guide ventilation.
-It should be borne in mind that normal saturation levels in the first few minutes of life are different to those that are acceptable later.
+Preductal saturation measurements should be obtained as soon as possible and used to guide ventilation.
+It should be borne in mind that normal saturation levels in the first few postnatal minutes differ from those that are acceptable later.

 A well baby, and one who has started respiratory movements due to late intrapartum hypoxia, is easy to identify.
 These babies will be breathing soon after delivery, have a good heart rate and tone, and will change color to a central pink color.
 They require no resuscitation, but care should still be taken to reduce heat loss by drying the baby as described above.
 These babies should be given to their mothers for skin-to-skin contact and to initiate the first breastfeed.